-Her work addresses technology and art.
-By using the labor-intensive quilt medium, nostalgic materials, and the robot persona, her pieces have layers of meaning about time, personal and political conflict and memory.
+Kathy Weaver’s work addresses technology and art.
+She is known for using the labor-intensive quilt medium, nostalgic materials, and the robot persona where her pieces have layers of meaning about time, personal and political conflict and memory.
 The robot represents scientific and technological progress resulting in change to the status quo.